Mastering music For FREE

 Mastering your music is the final step before you release it.

-Every master is different, sometimes it may not need saturation, and if the mix is good it might only need minor EQ`ing.
+Every master is different, sometimes it may not need saturation, compression etc. If the mix is good it might only need small EQ corrections and adjusting the right loudness level.
 There are plugins and websites where you can upload your mix and get it mastered, these are better than nothing but not the best alternative.
 If you can afford it, then get someone to master it for you.
 It is always a good idea to get someone else’s opinion, they might hear what you have missed, overdone and so on.

 When mastering your music for streaming services you should use LUFS and DB true peak to get the right loudness values the streaming services require.
 Here is a quick overview: